Where is hot in April

 If you want somewhere a bit warmer, but don’t want to fly long haul, you could try the Red Sea coast of Egypt which has world-class diving and good-value hotels.
 Expect temperatures around 29°C with 10 hours of sunshine and a near zero chance of rain.

 The Arabian Gulf will be around 33°C with 10 hours of sunshine – a little too warm for vigorous sightseeing but fine if you’re staying in a luxury hotel.
-There is no shortage of those in Dubai, Oman and Abu Dhabi.
+Dubai is the best known destination but we recommend neighbouring Abu Dhabi.
+See the latest special offers.

 Jordan offers amazing scenery, rich culture and welcoming people.
 The rock-carved ancient city of Petra is a must-see and can easily be combined with the Dead Sea and the beautiful desert wilderness of Wadi Rum.
 Expect temperatures of 24°C and 9 hours of sunshine.